Dana-Farber-AIOS/pathml/docs/source/h5path.rst

    masks = root['masks']

 Within groups, array-like objects are stored as h5py.Datasets that when accessed return numpy.ndArray objects.
-Arrays representing masks (//mask1) and tiles (//tile) are Datasets.
+All tiles are stored in a single h5py.Dataset at //array.
+A dict is maintained at //tilesdict with coordinates and fields for each tile.
-To retrieve a numpy.ndArray object from h5py.Datasets you must slice the Dataset with NumPy fancy-indexing syntax: for example [...] to retrieve the full array, or [a:b, :] to return the array with first dimension subset to [a, b].
+To retrieve a numpy.ndArray object from h5py.Datasets you must slice the Dataset with NumPy fancy-indexing syntax: for example [...] to retrieve the full array, or [a:b, :] to return the array with first dimension sliced to the interval [a, b].

 .. code-block::